-- What will happen (simply and realistically). - Timing of key events (tie to common events in addition to numbers and time, for example, "By lunch time..."
+- What will happen (simply and realistically). - When events will happen (tie to common events in addition to numbers and time, for example, "By lunch time..."
 "By the time the sun goes down..."). - How long this will last-when things will return to normal (if you know). - When the person can contact or rejoin loved ones (for example: calls to family, reuniting with pets).